-In a legal opinion issued in December 2018, the Migration Agency provides details on the application of the first country of asylum concept.
+In a legal opinion issued in April 2021 the Migration Agency provides details on the application of the first country of asylum concept.
 It notes that refugee status in another country must be valid and that entry to that country is possible at the time the Agency takes a decision on the application in Sweden.
 More importantly, the Migration Agency considers that the requirement of protection from refoulement renders it difficult to apply the first country of asylum concept to statuses other than refugee status.

 Ch.
 5, Section 1b(2) Aliens Act.